charliewahl/FloodRiskAnalysis/README.md

     * `RasterData` and `VectorData` folder consist of `.bat`- files which give further instructions on how to process the required Data for the models.

-    * Aditionally, we stored preset Vectorstyle-layers  `.qml`-Format insde the Vector- and RasterData Folder.
+    * Aditionally, we stored preset stylings in  `.qml`-file format insde the Vector- and RasterData Folder.
 The usages will be shown further down.
- > Note: It is important that QGIS-Styles in `.qml` are stored in the same folder as the Layers loaded into QGIS.
-Otherwise, if this would not be the case, the loaded Layers would be shown in a random default style, even if the Styles are added into the QGIS-Model
+ > Note: It is important that QGIS-Styles in `.qml` are stored in the same folder as the Layers loaded into QGIS via the QGIS-Model.
+Otherwise, if this would not be the case, the loaded Layers would be shown in a random default style, even if the Styles are added into the QGIS-Model.
 </details>

 <details>